StatStud/book-club/content/posts/power-versus-force.md

 - Force can bring satisfaction, but only power brings joy.
 Victory over others brings satisfaction, but victory over *ourselves* brings us joy.
 - All great teachers, from Jesus to Buddha, have said the same thing over and over again: give up weak attractors for strong ones.
 - There are no secretes.
 Nothing is hidden.
 Our spirits stand naked in time for all to see.
 Everyone's life, is accountable to the universe.
+- Because somebody always loses, Force creates enemies.
+Constantly faced with enemies, force requires defense, and this defensive is energetically costly over the long run.
+- One characteristic of truth is that it needs no defense because it's self-evident; it requires no argument.
+- Power servers others, whereas force is self-serving.
+- Power servers others, whereas force is self-serving.
+Force is limited, while power is unlimited.
+- A reoccurring pattern we see is that all of these great statements echo this universal truth: **freedom, liberty, and the equality of all men by virtue of endowment by a divine higher power**.
+- It's important to remember that to violate principle for the **practical** *expediency* is to relinquish enormous power.
+Principle and expediency must be differentiated.

 # Foreword